-We would like to thank the National Archives of Sweden and Karin Bredenberg for their support and the availability of the Swedish national Common Specification, upon which most of this document has been built.
+We would like to thank the National Archives of Sweden and Karin Bredenberg for their support and the availability of the Swedish national Common Specifications, upon which most of this document has been built.

 The authors of this deliverable would like to thank all national archives, tool developers and other stakeholders who provided valuable knowledge about their requirements for information packages and feedback to this specification!